glideroggan/dream/readme.md

 # menu
 ## theme pages
 ## pages
+### home
+- What more do we want to show on the home page?
 ### accounts
 - show a more dedicated page with more information about the account
 - show a list of transactions